somkenemuscle/somkenemuscle/README.md

-# Ojukwu Somkene .I
+# Ojukwu Somkene .
+I

-Hi there! 👋 I’m a software engineer from Nigeria with a passion for blending my technical expertise with design to create beautiful and efficient applications.
+Hi there! 👋 I’m a Fullstack software engineer from Nigeria with a passion for blending technical expertise and design to create beautiful, efficient, and scalable applications.

-I like combining my technical knowledge with design to make beautiful and efficient applications.
-My goal is to build scalable and efficient software while providing engaging and flawless user experiences.
+enjoy combining my technical skills with UI design to craft applications that are not only functional but also visually appealing.

-Outside of work, I'm interested in furthering my knowledge in the tech world.
+Outside of work, I’m dedicated to expanding my knowledge and staying current with the latest tech trends.

 ### Skills